canonical/ubuntu-image/ubuntu-image.rst

 These are the options for defining the contents of classic preinstalled Ubuntu images.
 Can only be used when the ``ubuntu-image classic`` command is used.

-GADGET_TREE_URI
-    An URI to the gadget tree to be used to build the image.
+image_definition
+    Path to the image definition file.
+This file defines all of the customization required when building your image.
 This positional argument must be given for this mode of operation.
-Must be a local path.

--p PROJECT, --project PROJECT
-    Project name to be passed on to ``livecd-rootfs``.
-Mutually exclusive with --filesystem

--f FILESYSTEM, --filesystem FILESYSTEM
-    Unpacked Ubuntu filesystem to be copied to the system partition.
-    Mutually exclusive with --project.

--s SUITE, --suite SUITE
-    Distribution name to be passed on to ``livecd-rootfs``.

--a CPU-ARCHITECTURE, --arch CPU-ARCHITECTURE
-    CPU architecture to be passed on to ``livecd-rootfs``.
-Default value is the architecture of the host.

---subproject SUBPROJECT
-    Sub-project name to be passed on ``livecd-rootfs``.

---subarch SUBARCH
-    Sub-architecture to be passed on to ``livecd-rootfs``.

---with-proposed
-    Defines if the image should be built with -proposed enabled.
-This is passed through to ``livecd-rootfs``.

---extra-ppas EXTRA_PPAS
-    Extra ppas to install.
-This is passed through to ``livecd-rootfs``.

 Common options